 Bananas are a human inventionBananas, as we know them, are a human invention from like, 5000 B.C.
 Originally, bananas were full of seeds, but because people are picky eaters, banana hybrids were created, making the fruit seed-free.
 There are still tiny little seeds in banana, but they don't serve any function in the banana reproduction.

 Look how bananas are in the wild.
 Weird.
 Ew.

 The banana tree is not a treeIt's true!
 It's just a sneaky herb posing as a tree.
 A huge herb.
 Trying to be a palm tree.

-The banana tree bears fruit once and then diesThe banana tree or herb bears only one bunch of bananas and then dies.
-Luckily, it shoots a new "eye" (a baby plant) before dying.
-This cycle lasts for about ten years, and then that particular organism dies.
+The banana tree bears fruit once and then diesThe banana tree, or herb, bears only one bunch of bananas before dying.
+Luckily, it shoots a new "eye" (a baby plant) before dying, the entire process only taking about ten years.

 Here's the banana flower.
 It's edible too.

 Bananas are at risk of extinctionBecause of the two items above (man-made seedless fruit, herb thing), plus the plantation type of agriculture (lack of variety = genetic weakness) the super popular Cavendish bananas are constantly at risk.
-One aggressive bug or disease, and bananas would be extinct.
-In fact, the Cavendish banana we eat nowadays —which is at high risk of extinction— is a replacement for the virtually identical banana Gros Michel that went the way of the dodo in the 1960s.
+One aggressive bug or disease is all that it would take to wipe bananas out completely.
+In fact, the Cavendish banana we eat nowadays —which is at high risk of extinction— is a replacement for the virtually identical banana, Gros Michel, that went the way of the dodo in the 1960s.

 items 1 - 5 of 10